Democracy movements of China

-Democracy movements of China are a series of organized political movements, inside and outside of China, addressing a variety of grievances, including objections to socialist bureaucratism and objections to the continuation of the one-party rule of the Chinese Communist Party (CCP) itself.
+Democracy movements in the People's Republic of China are a series of organized political movements, inside and outside of the country, addressing a variety of grievances, including objections to socialist bureaucratism and objections to the continuation of the one-party rule of the Chinese Communist Party (CCP) itself.
 The Democracy Wall movement of November 1978 to spring 1981 is typically regarded as the beginning of contemporary Chinese democracy movement.
 In addition to the Democracy Wall movement, the events of the 1989 Tiananmen Square protests and massacre are among the notable examples of Chinese democracy movements.

 History

+Origin

 The beginning of China's democracy movements is usually regarded as the Democracy Wall movement of November 1978 to spring 1981.
 The Democracy Wall movement framed the key issue as the elimination of bureaucratism and the bureaucratic class.
 Former Red Guards from both rebel and conservative factions were the core of the movement.
 Democracy Wall participants agreed that "democracy" was the means to resolve the conflict between the bureaucratic class and the people, the nature of the proposed democratic institutions was a major source of disagreement.
 A majority of participants in the movement favored viewed the movement as part of a struggle between correct and incorrect notions of Marxism.
 Many participants advocated classical Marxist views that drew on the Paris Commune for inspiration.
 The Democracy Wall movement also included non-Marxists and anti-Marxists, although these participants were a minority.
 Demands for "democracy" were frequent but without an agreed-upon meaning.
 Participants in the movement variously associated the concept of democracy with socialism, communism, liberal democracy, capitalism, and Christianity.
 They drew on a diverse range of intellectual resources "ranging from classical Marxist and socialist traditions to Enlightenment philosophers, [socialist] experiments in Yugoslavia, and Western liberal democracy."

 Significant documents of the Democracy Wall Movement include The Fifth Modernization manifesto by Wei Jingsheng, who was sentenced to fifteen years in prison for authoring the document.
 In it, Wei argued that political liberalization and the empowerment of the laboring masses was essential for modernization, that the CCP was controlled by reactionaries and that the people must struggle to overthrow the reactionaries via a long and possibly bloody fight.

-Throughout the 1980s, these ideas increased in popularity among college-educated Chinese.
-In response to growing corruption, economic dislocation and the sense that reforms in the Soviet Union and Eastern Europe were leaving China behind, the Tiananmen Square protests erupted in 1989.
-These protests were violently suppressed by government troops on June 4, 1989.
-In response, a number of pro-democracy organizations were formed by overseas Chinese student activists, and there was considerable sympathy for the movement among Westerners, who formed the China Support Network (CSN).
+Development

+Throughout the 1980s, these ideas increased in popularity among college-educated Chinese, through the "New Enlightenment movement" led by intellectuals.

+Overseas pro-democracy organizations including the Chinese Alliance for Democracy were founded by Chinese activists.
+Student protests inspired by intellectuals broke out in 1986.

+In the wake of growing corruption and economic dislocation, the Tiananmen Square protests erupted in 1989, which culminated in a military crackdown in June.